Applause (musical)

 Applause is a musical with a book by Betty Comden and Adolph Green, lyrics by Lee Adams, and music by Charles Strouse.
 The musical is based on the 1950 film All About Eve and the short story on which the movie is based, Mary Orr's "The Wisdom of Eve".
 The story centers on aging star Margo Channing, who innocently takes a fledgling actress under her wing, unaware that the ruthless Eve is plotting to steal her career and her man.

-The musical opened on Broadway on March 30, 1970, and ran for 896 performances.
-It won the Tony Award for Best Musical, and Lauren Bacall won the Tony for Best Actress in a Musical.
+The musical opened on Broadway on March 30, 1970, running for 896 performances.
+The production was nominated for ten Tony Awards and ultimately won four: the overall production won the Tony Award for Best Musical, Lauren Bacall won the Tony Award for Best Actress in a Musical, and Ron Field won both the Tony Award for Best Direction of a Musical and the Tony Award for Best Choreography.